abo-abo/ace-window/README.md

 ## What and why

 I'm sure you're aware of `other-window` command.
-While it's great for two windows, it quickly loses it's value when there are more windows: you need to call it many times, and since it's not easily predictable, you have to check each time if you're in the window that you wanted.
+While it's great for two windows, it quickly loses its value when there are more windows: you need to call it many times, and since it's not easily predictable, you have to check each time if you're in the window that you wanted.

-Another approach is to use `windmove-left`, `windmove-up` etc.  These are fast and predictable.
+Another approach is to use `windmove-left`, `windmove-up`, etc.  These are fast and predictable.
 Their disadvantage is that they need 4 key bindings.
 The default ones are shift+arrows, which are hard to reach.